3 Nov 1890 v Notts Co

 The club's minute book for 1952-53 records that the team would play in old gold and black for the FA Cup 3rd Round tie with Ipswich (who would wear red and white.)
 This strip appears to have made several appearances up until 1958-59 when the regular change strip became all-white.

 A variation appeared in 1959-60 when a blue/gold horizontal band was added to the shirt.
 This outfit turned up at West Ham in 1962-63.
 Amber and black was used in the early 60s followed by white/black.

 In 1968 Everton wore amber shirts and royal blue shorts in the FA Cup final against West Brom.
 Although Everton lost, the colour combination proved popular and became the regular choice.
 Although alternative combinations have been introduced from time-to-time, various shades of yellow and of blue have been regularly reinstated.

 The first notable exception was in 1983 when Le Coq Sportif, having replaced Umbro as Everton's kit supplier, designed a silver grey outfit, a daring innovation at the time.
-The more familiar yellow and blue was reinstated two seasons later but in 1988 Umbro, designed a striking white and grey striped top.
+The more familiar yellow and blue was reinstated two seasons later.
+Between 1986 and 1988 Umbro provided a white third shirt with fine diagonal blue lines but this was never worn in a competitive match.
+In 1988 Umbro, designed a striking white and grey striped top.